ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 ### Step-by-Step Instructions ###
-1. Double-click on Amazon_Delivery_Slot_Finder.exe to run the application
+1. Double-click on Amazon_Delivery_Slot_Notifier.exe to run the application

 2. Click on the “Launch Amazon Fresh” button - this will open up the chrome browser and redirect to the Amazon fresh sign in page